On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 They call this God's country, and I begin to see why.

-There's expansive horizons, beautiful grasses and stark canyons.
+There's expansive horizons, beautiful grasses, and stark canyons.

 I could smell a moist desert pine scattered with yucca blossoms.

-Everybody thinks Colorado's mountains or plains.
+Everybody thinks Colorado is mountains or plains.

-We're part of the short grass prairie, but we're part of the Purgatory Canyon lands, and so there's it's beautiful green right now this spring because of all the good moisture we've received.
+And so there's this beautiful green right now this spring because of all the good moisture we've received.

 What a blessing that has been.

-But um we live in the canyons where there's mesas and rocks and trees and cactus and rattlesnakes and cattle.
+But we live in the canyons where there's mesas and rocks and trees and cactus and rattlesnakes and cattle.

-Across more than 17,000 acres in the high desert of Southeast Colorado, we visit a cow calf operation with 300 heifers.
+Across more than 17,000 acres in the high desert of southeast Colorado, we visit a cow-calf operation with 300 heifers.

 I'm Kimmy Clark Lewis and I grew up here.